higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

 ## 2. Automated Deployment Process

+### Changes to deploy_bluehost.php

+The deployment script has been updated to support the new router implementation:

+1. **Simplified Path Patterns**: The script now only updates paths for initialize.php and api_config.php, as config.php is directly replaced rather than modified.

+2. **Updated .htaccess Files**: The script replaces the .htaccess files with versions that route requests through router.php instead of index.php.

+3. **Router Support**: The deployment process ensures that the router implementation works correctly in the production environment.

 ### Critical Path Changes

 When deploying to the live server, ensure these paths are updated: